Home Publications Research The Synthesis Lab ︎︎︎

 What is knowledge synthesis?

-Knowledge synthesis is one important form of cognition in collaborative learning.
-In contrast to other cognitive processes such as interpreting and evaluating new information, synthesis-making requires efforts to rise above current levels of explanation which results in understanding phenomena on a higher plane and the creation of new concepts (van Aalst, 2009; Scardamalia & Bereiter, 2014).
-In collaborative discourse, knowledge synthesis helps students further distill, connect, organize, and analyze the information, and deepen their thinking.
+Knowledge synthesis is one important form of cognition in human learning and collaboration.
+It involves skillfully and strategically weaving together diverse strands of information to foster conceptual innovation, generate novel knowledge, and design creative solutions (Deschryver, 2014; Morabito & Chan, 2021; Nonaka, 1991; Qian et al., 2020).
+In contrast to other cognitive processes such as interpreting and summarizing information, synthesis-making involves rising above current levels of explanation which results in understanding phenomena on a higher plane and the creation of new concepts (van Aalst, 2009; Scardamalia & Bereiter, 2014).
+It has been referred to as the “transdisciplinary skill,” encapsulating the way creative thinkers transcend traditional disciplinary boundaries (Henriksen, 2018).

 How can we support knowledge synthesis?